-Women taking selective serotonin reuptake inhibitors (SSRIs), such as Celexa, Lexapro, Paxil, Prozac or Zoloft, during pregnancy may have a risk of delivering children with birth defects.
-Because the manufacturer of these antidepressants may have failed to properly warn patients and doctors about the possible risk of SSRI birth defects, women who took one of these antidepressants during pregnancy and delivered a child with SSRI birth defects may have legal recourse to seek compensation for medical bills and other damages.
-Families looking to pursue a SSRI birth defects lawsuit for their son or daughter are advised to act quickly, however, as there is a time limit for filing these types of claims.
-Failure to file a claim within a certain time period will prevent the family from ever taking legal action to seek compensation for their child's SSRI birth defect, regardless of the severity of the injury.
+Women taking selective serotonin reuptake inhibitors (SSRIs), such as Celexa, Lexapro, Paxil, Prozac or Zoloft, during pregnancy are at risk of delivering children with birth defects.
+Because the manufacturer of these antidepressants may have failed to properly warn patients and doctors about the possible risk of SSRI birth defects, women who took one of these antidepressants during pregnancy were more likely to deliver a child with SSRI birth defects.

 SSRI birth defects may require treatment with one or more surgeries, placing a heavy financial burden on the child’s parents.
 In cases of SSRI heart defects, the child may need an initial surgery during their first three years of life, and multiple procedures as they age.
 While some SSRI birth defects are treatable when diagnosed early, in other cases, the only viable option may involve a heart transplant or other serious procedure.

-For more information on the legal rights which may be available to women who took SSRIs during pregnancy, please visit the following pages for specific information on these types of antidepressants.
+For more information about women who took SSRIs during pregnancy, please visit the following pages for specific information on these types of antidepressants: